isc-projects/bind9/doc/arm/reference.rst

 servers support IXFR and which ones do not; the global default of ``yes`` should always work.
-The purpose of the ``provide-ixfr`` and ``request-ixfr`` clauses is to make it possible to disable the use of IXFR even when both master and slave claim to support it, for example if one of the servers is buggy and crashes or corrupts data when IXFR is used.
+The purpose of the ``provide-ixfr`` and ``request-ixfr`` clauses is to make it possible to disable the use of IXFR even when both primary and secondary claim to support it, for example if one of the servers is buggy and crashes or corrupts data when IXFR is used.

-The ``request-expire`` clause determines whether the local server, when acting as a slave, will request the EDNS EXPIRE value.
+The ``request-expire`` clause determines whether the local server, when acting as a secondary, will request the EDNS EXPIRE value.
 The EDNS EXPIRE value indicates the remaining time before the zone data will expire and need to be be refreshed.
 This is used when a secondary server transfers a zone from another secondary server; when transferring from the